 - A wired headset or headphones

-- A notepad
+- A laptop

-- A pen
+- A pen and notepad

 Enclosed footwear must be worn at all times when you are on the premises.

 You will receive a Nationally Recognised Certificate upon successful course completion.

 |Core||UEECO0009||Participate in instrumentation and control work and competency development activities||60|

 |Core||UEECD0007||Apply work health and safety regulations, codes and practices in the workplace||20|

 |Core||UEECD0016||Document and apply measures to control WHS risks associated with electrotechnology work||20|

 |Core||UEERE0001||Apply environmentally and sustainable procedures in the energy sector||20|